Maximum power point tracking: Background

 For most purposes, FF, V_{oc}, and I_{sc} are enough information to give a useful approximate view of the cell's electrical behavior under typical conditions.

 For any given set of conditions, cells have a single operating point where the values of the current (I) and voltage (V) of the cell allow maximum power output.
 These values correspond to a particular load resistance, which is equal to V / I as specified by Ohm's law.
-The power P is given by P=V I.
+The power P is given by P = VI.

 A photovoltaic cell, for the majority of its useful curve, acts as a constant current source.
 However, at a photovoltaic cell's MPP region, its curve has an approximately inverse exponential relationship between current and voltage.
-From basic circuit theory, the power delivered to a device is optimized (MPP) where the derivative (graphically, the slope) dI/dV of the I-V curve is equal and opposite the I/V ratio (where dP/dV=0) and corresponds to the "knee" of the curve.
+From basic circuit theory, the power delivered to a device is optimized (MPP) where the derivative (graphically, the slope) dI/dV of the I-V curve is equal and opposite the I/V ratio (where dP/dV = 0) and corresponds to the "knee" of the curve.

-A load with resistance R=V/I equal to the reciprocal of this value draws the maximum power from the device.
+A load with resistance R = V/I equal to the reciprocal of this value draws the maximum power from the device.
 This is sometimes called the 'characteristic resistance' of the cell.
 This is a dynamic quantity that changes depending on the level of illumination, as well as other factors such as temperature and cell condition.
 Lower or higher resistance reduces power output.
 Maximum power point trackers utilize control circuits or logic to identify this point.